 (Answer: books; the others are/can be verbs-- things a student DOES, not what he uses.)

 Remember, it’s only a game!
-Helping students think about meanings and relations between words is more important than the number “correct.”
+Helping students think about meanings and relations between words is much more important than getting the most right.

 If you disagree with the answer/s given, feel free to send me a note on the Contact Me page.
 I will consider your answer and explanation, and add it to the official answers if you give a good reason.
 I’ll even give you credit for it, if you would like.

 Besides the game below, other pages with some O.O.O. questions include Vocabulary for Achievement and Vocabulary Exercises: Types of Organizations, and Scientific Words Quiz, as well as the pdf Assistance Vocabulary Quiz.

 Which is the Odd One Out (and why)?

 (Correct answers give a smiley face and the reason why the OOO is different.
 A few of these have more than one possible answer.
 In those cases, the 2nd correct answer you choose will not give a smiley face but will still give the explanation.

-For a discussion of similarities and differences and the ways we talk and write about them in English (as well as the Latin roots of the words we use to discuss them), see Roots of Comparison and Contrast.
+For a discussion of similarities and differences (as well as the Latin roots of the words we use to discuss them), see Roots of Comparison and Contrast.